Calvin Ball III: Development initiatives

-In 2018, following floods in Ellicott City, Ball voted against county executive Allan H. Kittleman's $50 million proposal to mitigate flooding in Ellicott City, saying it did not address his concerns, including diverting funds from other county projects.
-During his county executive campaign, he said he opposed the plan, instead preferring to study digging a tunnel under the city to mitigate floodwater on the city's Main Street, which would have cost $80 million and take more than five years to complete.
-He also declined to say whether he would continue the flood mitigation plan if elected county executive.
-In May 2019, Ball announced a $140 million flood mitigation plan for Ellicott City, which included seven projects meant to safely convey water to the Patapsco River, including the construction of a tunnel parallel to Main Street and retention ponds.
-Construction on the proposed flood mitigation projects started in late 2020.
-In August 2019, he proposed increasing stormwater management standards for developments in the Ellicott City Historic District.

 In September 2017, Ball said he supported a state lawsuit against the Federal Aviation Administration over noise from new flight patterns at the Baltimore/Washington International Airport.
 During the 2022 legislative session, he supported a bill to study and make recommendations on the impacts of aircraft on communities surrounding BWI.

+During his tenure as county executive, Ball oversaw renovations of the Historic County Courthouse and the development of a new Performing Arts Center.
+He also transferred the lease of the old Ellicott City Jail to the nonprofit organization Preservation Maryland, which would be tasked with transforming the jail into a shared space for community activities and as the nonprofit's new headquarters.

 In August 2019, Ball said he supported increasing school surcharge fees to pay for new school construction.
 During the 2020 legislative session, he testified in support of the Built to Learn Act, a bill that would allow the Maryland Stadium Authority to issue up to $2.2 billion in bonds to pay for school construction projects.

 In October 2023, Ball proposed a package of housing bills that included proposals to expand affordable housing in Howard County and to cap on annual rent increases at 10 percent.
 The Howard County Council declined to bring up any of the housing bills for a vote, which prompted Ball to abandon the bills.